Degenerative Myelopathy Blog Banner

 • Clear × Clear: No risk of producing affected offspring

-• Clear × Carrier: 50% carrier offspring, no affected puppies
+• Clear × Carrier: Carrier offspring possible, but no affected puppies expected

-• Carrier × Carrier: 25% chance of affected offspring
+• Carrier × Carrier: Risk of affected offspring increases significantly

 Responsible Breeding Strategies